OctopusDeploy/opentelemetry-teamcity-plugin/README.md

 3. Tick Enable, and enter the required settings
    1. If you are using honeycomb.io, use the following settings:
       1. Service: `Honeycomb.io`
+      2. Api Key: The honeycomb.io api key
       2. Team: Your team name from honeycomb (as shown in the browser url)
       3. Dataset: The dataset you want to send data to
-      4. Headers:
-         1. `x-honeycomb-dataset`: The dataset you want to send data to
-         2. `x-honeycomb-team`: The honeycomb.io api key
    2. If you are using another service, use the following settings:
       1. Service: `Custom`
       2. Endpoint: The url of the service